Niger Travel Advice

 Threat level: High

 It is highly recommended against travelling to any parts of Niger, unless absolutely necessary.
-Visits to Niger are very high risk, this poverty ridden country suffers heavily from crime and terrorism alike.
+The overall travel advice for Niger is that visits to Niger are very high risk, this poverty ridden country suffers heavily from crime and terrorism alike.
 Groups like The Movement for Unity, Jihad in West Africa and Al Qaeda in the Lands of the Islamic Maghreb operate in the border areas of northern Mali, Niger, Algeria and Libya.
 Western travellers have been subject to kidnappings in the past.

 It is advised that you only travel within Niger with a Close Protection team.
 If you are travelling to the country for business purposes, it is your employer’s duty of care to ensure the correct security measures are in place for the entire duration of your trip.